Jean Hilliard's body was frozen for six hours in -22 degree weather. Miraculously, she survived.

 Medical science determined that as a person’s body cools, blood flow slows down to a crawl — just as it would for a bear in hibernation.
 At this point, a person’s body requires less oxygen.
 When a person’s blood flow increases at the same rate as their body temperature, they often recover.

-That’s what may have happened with the heating pads in rural Minnesota, which Plummer said was nothing short of a miracle.
+That’s what may have happened with the heating pads when used on Jean Hilliard, which Plummer said was nothing short of a miracle.

 Modern medicine uses a special device that warms a patient’s blood before sending it back into their body.
 The warm blood, in turn, heats up internal organs.